SmartiPi Touch 2 setup

 Always use a UL or CE marked wall power supply with the included splitter cables.
 Use a wall power supply that can deliver enough current for your application.
 For best results, use a 5.1 volt power supply to avoid low voltage warning on the display.
 The official Raspberry Pi power supply is recommended.

 Route the long end of the white cable under the display board.
 Attach the long end to the camera as shown.
 Install the display board onto the display with the supplied gold m3 screws.
 The standoffs that came with the display can be used to attach HAT boards to the Raspberry Pi.
 Attach the short white cable to the display board.
-Make sure the writing on the cable is facing up like the photo.
+Make sure the writing on the cable and blue tab is facing up like the photo.

 Mount the display into the case as shown and feed the camera and white cables as shown.